eth-brownie/brownie/docs/quickstart.rst

 Initializing a New Project
 ==========================

 The first step to using Brownie is to initialize a new project.
-To do this, create a new empty folder and then type:
+To do this, create an empty folder and then type:

 ::